 Recent changes in clinical trial regulations

 To improvise the clinical trial scenario and make china a global leader, the Chinese government has made several reforms in conducting trials and clinical trial approval processes.
-These changes are being considered as
+These changes are

 - Reformist, and